In Just a Week, Wildfires Burn 1 Million Acres in California

 “Had it not been for that helicopter, those firefighters would certainly have perished,” Sonoma County Sheriff Mark Essick said.

-Containment for a fire that destroyed nearly 100 structures in the Santa Cruz mountains south of San Francisco grew slightly from 2% to 5%.
+Containment for the fire burning in the Santa Cruz Mountains and along the coast of San Mateo County, south of San Francisco, was at just 5%, and 115 homes and other structures had been destroyed.
 Firefighters established a fire break aimed at protecting the evacuated University of California, Santa Cruz campus and the surrounding area.

 “It’s not a silver bullet.
 But it gives us a really good stronghold to keep the fire from moving south toward those communities,” Cal Fire Battalion Chief Mark Brunton said.